pageuppeople-opensource/Eventsystem/README.md

 Enabling developers to build [Event driven systems (Event Notification, Event Carried State Transer, Event Sourced)](https://martinfowler.com/articles/201701-event-driven.html)

 _This uses AWS tech, so requires to be deployed on AWS.
 However the consumers and producers are not limited to AWS platform._

-*The project is under heavy development.
+*The project is under development.
 Some of the mentioned capabilities are not mature enough and may be a work in progress until we release a 1.0.0 version.
 It is worth starting the conversation through issues to register interest*

+*PageUp does have few other alternate implementaitons.
+This repo does not mean, this is the primary Event bus in use within PageUp*

 ## Contents